-9.4 Annual Reviews of Term Faculty
+9.4 Annual Reviews of Non-Regular Faculty

-Department Chairs are responsible for ensuring that all term faculty with multi-year contracts or shorter contracts that will be renewed receive annual reviews of their performance.
-Associate and full (Research) faculty and Professors of the Practice, who are in their second or later contract may be reviewed once in the middle of their contract term, more frequently if requested by the faculty member or deemed necessary by the department or center.
-The process for reviewing the performance of term faculty need not be as formal as that for regular faculty.
-Research faculty may be reviewed by their faculty research supervisor and/or the PI(s) on the grant(s) from which they draw salary.
+Department Chairs are responsible for ensuring that untenured adjunct/visiting faculty, as well as research faculty and professors of the practice who are in their first contract, receive annual reviews of their performance.
+Associate and full (Research) faculty and Professors of the Practice who are in their second or later contract may be reviewed once in the middle of their contract term, and more frequently if requested by the faculty member or deemed necessary by the department or center.
+The process for reviewing the performance of non-regular faculty need not be as formal as that for regular faculty.
+Adjunct and Research Faculty as well as Post-doctoral Fellows may be reviewed by their faculty research supervisor and/or the PI(s) on the grant(s) from which they draw salary.
 A written record of the review, including the points covered and responses made by the faculty member under review, should be maintained at the departmental level but need not be forwarded to the Dean's office.